 My Story with Onavo (a Facebook's Acquisition)

-- 1 minWhen I was checking Facebook WhiteHat page, I realized that they added a new target on the scope, which is Onavo.
+- 1 minWhen I was checking the Facebook WhiteHat page, I realized that they added a new target to the scope: Onavo.

 I downloaded their apps and started to intercept the links that I found.